adamsongjam/songjam-lite-paper/README.md

-# LaTeX Paper Template
+# Songjam Lite Paper

-This is a LaTeX template for writing academic papers.
-The template includes a basic structure with common sections and necessary packages.
+This is the Songjam Lite Paper - A Cryptographic Voice Verification System

 ## Prerequisites